-Searching for the origin of muscles
+Searching for the origin of muscles27.
+Juni 2012

 A characteristic feature of most animals is their ability to move quickly with the help of their musculature.
 Animals that can move are able to flee, hunt for prey, travel long distances or conquer new habitats.
 The evolution of muscles was thus a fundamental step during animal evolution.
 Ulrich Technau from the University of Vienna has addressed the origin of musculature.
 His analysis reveals for the first time that some central components of muscles of higher animals are much older than previously assumed.
 These results, now published in the renowned journal "Nature", indicate that muscle-like cell contraction originated already very early during animal evolution, while the specialisation of basal muscle cell types, such as striated muscles, occurred only later and several times independently.

 While the structure and function of muscles, especially of vertebrates, have been intensively studied, the evolutionary origin of smooth and striated muscles has so far been enigmatic.
 Comparative genome and gene expression studies, performed by researchers Patrick Steinmetz, Johanna Kraus and Ulrich Technau in an international collaboration with researchers from Germany, France and Australia, revealed the origin muscle components in ancestral animals such as sea anemones, jellyfish or sponges.